 - 3.3 The figures are reported to Cluster level for both employee and third-party incidents.
 Causation figures are also included within the appendix.
-There is also now comparison for each of the three years prior to this reporting period so the Committee has sight of the last reporting year prior to the pandemic.
-The comparative figures for this year are in a separate chart due to the change of system.
-Work is continuing to develop the reporting process on Power BI to have all of the figures in 1 chart. - 3.4 When an incident is reported the corporate system generates an investigation report which the reporting officer is required to complete.
+There is also now a comparison for each of the three years prior to this reporting period so the Committee has sight of the last reporting year prior to the pandemic.
+The comparative figures for this year are in a separate chart due to the change of system. - 3.4 When an incident is reported, the manager is required to complete an investigation report, and this should be shared with the employee and signed off by both.
 This investigation report highlights categories of criteria which require to be considered including root cause, actions identified and completion dates. - 3.5 Page five of the appendix details the breakdown of incidents within the Operations function which shows that the largest number of incidents within Operations occur within the Education Service.

-These incidents often involve children/young people where a social, emotional, mental health need (SEMHN) has been identified.
+These incidents continue to often involve children/young people where a social, emotional, mental health need (SEMHN) has been identified.